-1. Preheat the oven to 400 degrees.
-Place diced squash on a sheet pan drizzled with 1 tablespoon olive oil, toss.
-Sprinkle with salt and pepper.
+1. Preheat oven to 400 degrees.
+Place diced squash on a sheet pan and drizzle with 1 tablespoon olive oil, toss.
+Sprinkle squash with salt and pepper.
 Bake for 25-30 minutes or until fork tender, remove and let cool.

-3. After 30 minutes, remove the radicchio from the marinade and sear in a hot iron skillet, until slightly wilted and edges charred, about 2 minutes per side.
+4. After 30 minutes, remove radicchio from marinade and sear in a hot cast iron skillet, until slightly wilted and edges charred, about 2 minutes per side.
 Remove and let cool.

-4. Toast bread on a sheet pan under the broiler and begin layering Fall Bruschetta starting with wilted radicchio, then a dollop of chickpea puree, and top with roasted squash, repeat.
-Sprinkle each bruschetta with a few leaves of fresh oregano or thyme.
-Serve and enjoy!
+5. Toast bread on a sheet pan under broiler.
+To layer – start with 1 wilted radicchio leaf, then a dollop of chickpea puree, and top with roasted squash – repeat.
+Sprinkle each Bruschetta with a few fresh herbs.
+Enjoy!